 29. Join the daily free walking tour of Sydney to get yourself orientated.

-30. Soak up the atmosphere and Sydney’s coolest market, Glebe Markets.
+30. Soak up the atmosphere at Sydney’s coolest market, Glebe Markets.

 31. Soak up the fun at Luna Park.